This page reviews mostly free yet quality software and other resources mainly for music students.

 f.lux (Free/gratis, Mac/Win; on GNU/Linux use Redshift instead).
 This software adjusts your screen color (not just brightness) based on time of day to make it healthier for your eyes under indoor lighting.
 It is fully user-adjustable.
 I love this and would not want to go back to using any computer without it.

 There is no Android version of f.lux yet.
-There is something called SunFilter, but it is not like f.lux because it adds color instead of subtracting, thus it brightens the black colors, so the result is not good.]
+There is something called SunFilter, but it is not like f.lux because it adds color instead of subtracting, thus it brightens the black colors, so the result is not so good.]

 DuckDuckGo instead of Google.
 DuckDuckGo is a simple, clean search engine that doesn't track or bubble you and has many useful features (for example, you can search other sites instantly with "!bang" syntax such as "!w" for Wikipedia).